khkim6040/autofill-postech-medical-form-plugin/privacy_policy.md

 **ActiveTab justification:**
 Required to verify if the current tab is the POSTECH medical mutual aid application page and to execute autofill functionality only on that specific page.

-**Tabs justification:**
-Required to check the current tab's URL in the extension to restrict functionality to only the correct pages.

 **Host Permission justification:**
 Required to access the POSTECH medical mutual aid application site (https://smcp.postech.ac.kr) to execute form autofill functionality exclusively on this domain.